Data Processing

 Processing: any operation or set of operations on personal data, such as collection, storage, use, circulation, or suppression.

-GUIDING PRINCIPLES OF PERSONAL DATA PROCESSING
+GUIDING PRINCIPLES FOR PERSONAL DATA PROCESSING

-Principle of freedom: TWC will process data only with the prior, express, and informed consent of the holder.
-Personal data cannot be obtained or disclosed without prior authorization or in the absence of a legal or judicial mandate.
+Principle of Freedom: TWC will process data only with the prior, express, and informed consent of the holder.
+Personal data cannot be obtained or disclosed without prior authorization, or in the absence of a legal or judicial mandate.

 Sensitive Data